 What’s worse than sitting through a boring presentation?
 Being the one to deliver a boring presentation.
 Presentation templates to the rescue!

 Say goodbye to typical, boring PowerPoint slides, too.
-Instead, create a presentation that will make a lasting impression with presentation templates like this one to engage your audience:
+Instead, create a presentation that will make a lasting impression with presentation templates like this one to engage your audience.
+You can also use them for inspiration for PowerPoint layout ideas:

 Just so you know, some of our templates are free and some require a small monthly fee to use.
 Signing up to Venngage is always free.